NCL’s SS Norway: Final Transatlantic

 Small, often oriental style buffets, were available in the Sports Bar and Casino late evenings, just in case you were still hungry after you five course meal???
 I did take a look at the “Chocoholic” midnight buffet, which was held in the Leeward at midnight, one evening.
 However, just looking at all that Chocolate made me feel queasy.

 Le Bistro, was the alternative/intimate French style dinning room.
 It had a cover charge of $10 per person.
 However, I was perfectly happy with the Leeward’s food and service.
-I don’t like the idea of additional charges for meals, so I did not try it as a matter of principal!
+I don’t like the idea of additional charges for meals, so I did not try it as a matter of principle.

 The SS Norway has a vast range of cabins.
 These range from tiny inside cabins with bunk beds (almost steerage) to the Owners suites.
 However, the price differential between the grades is very reasonable.